passandscore/solstack/gitbook/upgradable/MembershipCards/README.md

 # MembershipCards

-The `MembershipCards` contract is an upgradable smart contract that allows users to mint membership cards during pre-sale and public mint phases.
+The `MembershipCards` contract is an upgradeable smart contract that allows users to mint membership cards during pre-sale and public mint phases.
 It features an initializer function for deployment, making it adaptable to future upgrades.

 ## Key Features

-- **Contract Type**: Upgradable contract for minting membership cards.
+- **Contract Type**: upgradeable contract for minting membership cards.
 - **Initializer Function**: Sets the initial parameters and owner of the contract.
 - **Ownership**: Utilizes `OwnableUpgradeable` for access control.
 - **Minting Phases**: Supports pre-sale and public mint phases with respective controls.